cunger/escape-velocity/content/docs/nuctec/neutronics.md

 There are two main kinds of interactions: scattering and absorption.

-**Elastic scattering** (n,n): The nucleus is in its ground state and is left unchanged.
+**Elastic scattering** (n,n): The neutron and nucleus are left unchanged, no energy is transferred.
 Q=0.
+It can be understood as a collision where the neutron bounces off the nucleus, and is the only interaction that is not considered to form a compound nucleus.

-**Inelastic scattering** (n,n'): The nucleus is left in an excited state.
-It then returns to its ground state by gamma decay.
+**Inelastic scattering** (n,n'): The neutron penetrates the nucleus, forming a compound nucleus in an excited state.
+This compound nucleus returns to its ground state by gamma decay, emitting a neutron.

-In general, #scattering refers to nuclear reactions in which the outgoing particle is the same as the incident particle.
+In general, scattering refers to nuclear reactions in which the outgoing particle is the same as the incident particle.

 **Radioactive capture** (n,{{< katex "\gamma" >}}): The neutron is absorbed by the nucleus, and gamma rays are emitted.
 Other neutron absorption reactions are (n,{{< katex "\alpha" >}}) and (n,p), which can be either exothermic or endothermic.